NATIONAL CRIMINAL DEFENSE COLLEGE

 Biography

-Guy Cardamone is a dedicated Public Defender and trainer with the Wisconsin State Public Defender.
+Guy Cardamone is a Supervisory Associate Federal Defender with the Federal Defender Service of Western Wisconsin.
+He was previously the training director with the Wisconsin State Public Defender.
 Over his career in both Wisconsin and Miami, Florida, he has defended the indigent accused of all levels of crimes, from homicide to simple battery.
 Guy has also taught criminal defense and trial skills nationwide as a faculty member of the Wisconsin, Kentucky, and New Jersey Trial Skills programs, and has presented for NACDL, OACDL, and the Wisconsin Public Defender.
 His multidisciplinary approach to criminal defense practice includes education, sales, psychology, and literary and film studies.

 Notes